You Don't Lose Everything in a New York Bankruptcy

 A bankruptcy filing has even fewer implications for children.
 “Even if you have adult children who are working and living at home, and their incomes are separate, I usually leave them out of the picture,” Peltz says.

-So does it ever make sense to file for bankruptcy together?
+So does it ever make sense to file for a fresh start bankruptcy together?

 “On a simple Chapter 7 where you have a couple both obligated on unsecured debt—say, $30,000 worth of credit cards—they might want to file a joint bankruptcy,” Koplen says.
 “But let’s say you’re facing a foreclosure and you don’t have money, you can file Chapter 13 bankruptcy to hold off the foreclosure.
 For five years, the bank cannot foreclose because there’s a bankruptcy in place.
 Then, when you come out of bankruptcy, often the spouse files, so you have another five years of protection.
 In cases like that, it makes sense to strategize.”